optimobile/gtm-woony-talk-template/README.md

 1. Import the `template.tpl` file as 'Custom template'
 2. Add the `Woony Talk` tag to your container
 3. Provide your `Woony Talk License key` (create an account at https://woony.me/sign-up to get one)
+4. Set version of the Woony Talk widget (default is 0.2.8).
-4. Save changes to complete the configuration
+5. Save changes to complete the configuration

 For more details, see https://woony.me.